Swaffham: Transport

-The east–west A47 Birmingham to Great Yarmouth road now avoids the town, using a northerly bypass opened in 1981.
+The east–west A47 Birmingham to Great Yarmouth road now bypasses the town, using a northerly bypass opened in 1981.
 The A1065 Mildenhall to Fakenham road still passes through the centre of the town on its north–south route, intersecting with the A47 at a grade separated junction north of the town.

+First Eastern Counties' Excel bus routes provide a regular public transport link through Swaffham between Dereham and King's Lynn.
+Most services continue east to Norwich and west to Peterborough.